Grey and White Living Room Ideas: Finding Your Perfect Balance

 12. Statement Lighting as Sculpture.

 Imagine a large, architectural pendant light in matte black or brushed steel hanging above a minimalist white coffee table.
 Or perhaps a series of delicate, globe-shaped pendants at varying heights.
 The rest of the room’s grey and white decor can remain understated, allowing the lighting to take center stage.
-We’ve seen this work best in rooms with high ceilings, where the fixture can truly command attention.
+This works best in rooms with high ceilings, where the fixture can command attention.
 It’s an instant upgrade, a touch of unexpected artistry.

 • Pro Tip: To achieve this effect, try selecting a fixture that contrasts in material or form with the surrounding furniture.